 Phone rates victory for Telefónica at Mexican Supreme Court, 2012

-Ismael successfully represented the Mexican division of Telefónica, one of the world's largest telecommunication conglomerates, in a case heard by the Mexican Supreme Court.
-The court ruled that mobile termination rates which the Ministry of Communications and Transports (MCT) required Telefónica to charge should be voided.
-The court's ruling set a landmark precedent for the telecommunications industry in Mexico because it recognized the full independence of the Federal Telecommunications Commission (FTC) from the MCT, and gave mobile carriers more legal certainty.
+In a case heard by the Mexican Supreme Court, the court ruled to void the mobile termination rates that the Ministry of Communications and Transports required Telefónica to charge.
+The court's ruling set a landmark precedent for the telecommunications industry in Mexico because it recognized the full independence of the Federal Telecommunications Commission from the Ministry of Communications and Transports and gave mobile carriers more legal certainty.

 Representations against National Departments, States and Municipal Governments, 2008 – 2013